djsplice/Input-Shaper-Profile/README.md

 <img src="/img/20250124094514.png" width="400">

 ### Set max accel values in your slicer profile
 Use the highest acceleration values based on input shaper recommendations for Inner/Outer walls acceleration limits.
-This will set upper limits for the entire print, `SET_SHAPER_PROFILE` will set additional limits on each axis as defined in performance or quality variables set in the `SHAPER_PROFILE` macro.
+This will set upper limits for the entire print, `SET_SHAPER_PROFILE` will set additional limits on each axis as defined in performance or quality variables set in the `saved_variables.cfg` file.

 As an example, if your ShakeTune Performance profile recommended a max accel of 13300 for X axis and a max accel of 5120 for the Y axis - use the value of 13300 (OR LESS) as a starting point.
 You can always increase or decrease this value as you see fit, you can also use this value in other features outside of Inner/Outer walls.